iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 function body.

 <info>
-Want to take a look at the docstring of some function?
-You can use the `doc` function to do so.
-Unfortunately you need to do some tricks to get your hands at this function.
+If you want to take a look at the docstring of some function, use the `doc` function.
+Unfortunately you need to do some tricks to get your hands on this function.
 But don't worry, it's not difficult.

 ~~~ {.clojure}
 user=> (use 'clojure.repl)